-B. As at 31 December 2022
+B. As at 31 December 2023

-Creditor Content 31 December 2022 Repayment period and methods security Bank of Taiwan Unsecured loan \$75,000 Period is 5 years, and the loan is allocated in installments and cannot be recycled; the first three years after the allocation are grace periods with monthly interest payments, and the fourth year the principal is divided into 24 installments, with each full month being one installment, and the principal is repaid in equal installments on the 15th of each month.
-None
+Creditor Content 31 December 2023 Repayment period and methods security Bank of Taiwan Secured loan \$255,857 Period is 10 years, and the loan is allocated in installments and cannot be recycled; the first three years after the allocation are grace periods with monthly interest payments, and the principal in the fourth year is divided into 84 installments, with each full month being one installment, and the principal is repaid in equal installments on the 15th of each month.
+Buildings and facilities Bank of Taiwan Secured loan 214,433 Period is 10 years, and the loan is allocated in installments and cannot be recycled; the first three years after the allocation are grace periods with monthly interest payments, and the principal in the fourth year is divided into 84 installments, with each full month being one installment, and the principal is repaid in equal installments on the 15th of each month.
+Buildings and facilities Bank of Taiwan Secured loan 144,937 Period is 7 years, and the loan is allocated in installments and cannot be recycled; the principal Machinery and equipment, and other equipment